I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects4-getimplicitthreaddataoffset.md

 In user-mode debugging, the data structure is the thread environment block (TEB) for the process.

 For more information about the implicit thread, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.
-For details on the KTHREAD structure and TEB, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich.</p>
+For details on the KTHREAD structure and TEB, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich.

 ## Requirements
 | &nbsp; | &nbsp; |